Get Help Today(855) 593-1695

-For many first timers, the allure of Cocaine will come from peer pressure.
+For many first-timers, the allure of Cocaine will come from peer pressure.
 Being around many people who are using Cocaine, or even seeing the glamorization of it in Hollywood, will push people to try it.
 Other times, people will try Cocaine for a specific purpose.
-The upper effects may help them be productive or wake up.
-The highly addictive qualities of Cocaine, however, can grab someone from that very first time.
-Soon, people addicted to Cocaine will need it just to fully wake up or get through the day, like others need coffee.
+The excitatory effects may help them be productive or wake up.
+The highly addictive qualities of Cocaine, however, can hook users upon their very first use.
+Soon, people addicted to Cocaine will need it just to fully wake up or get through the day, like others need Caffeine.
 They may not even realize that they have a problem until they’ve run out.

 When Cocaine hits the brain, there are two functions that make it so addictive.
 First, it releases dopamine, the chemical in the brain responsible for positive feelings that come from things that make us happy, like food or exercise.
 Secondly, Cocaine blocks the part of the brain responsible for transporting the excess dopamine out.
 This means the brain gets more than its meant to, which provides the addictive quality.
 After extended use of Cocaine, people will be unable to trigger those responses without stimulus from the drug.

 On average, deaths by overdose rose 18% each year from 2014 to 2016; overdose deaths have been steadily climbing since 1999.